echogarden-project/echogarden/docs/Options.md

 * `engine`: alignment algorithm to use, can be `dtw`, `dtw-ra` or `whisper`.
 Defaults to `dtw`
 * `language`: language code for the audio and transcript ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), like `en`, `fr`, `en-US`, `pt-BR`.
 Auto-detected from transcript if not set
 * `crop`: crop to active parts using voice activity detection before starting.
 Defaults to `true`
-* `isolate`: apply source separation to isolate voice before starting recognition.
+* `isolate`: apply source separation to isolate voice before starting alignment.
 Defaults to `false`
 * `customLexiconPaths`: an array of custom lexicon file paths.
 Optional
 * `subtitles`: prefix to provide options for subtitles.
 Options detailed in section for subtitles
 * `vad`: prefix to provide options for voice activity detection when `crop` is set to `true`.
 Options detailed in section for voice activity detection